Jckwind/Hermes/README.md

    - If you are not using two-factor authentication, a six-digit activation code will appear on your Mac.
    - Enter this code on your iPhone and tap `Allow` to authenticate.

-## Overview
-Hermes is a tool designed to securely extract and view iMessages from macOS devices.

 ## Installation
 Conda is an open-source package management and environment management system.
-It functions like a library, where you can easily access and manage collections of books (or in this case, software packages) without conflicts.
+It functions like a library, where you can easily access and manage collections of software packages without conflicts.

 ### Installing Python with Homebrew

 1. **Install Homebrew**:
    If you do not have Homebrew installed, run this line in your terminal:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"